mclang/nextcloud-deck-import-trello-json/README.md

 - [x] Import Trello board with name
 - [x] Import lists as Deck stacks with name
 - [x] Import cards into respective stacks with name and markdown-formatted description
+- [x] Add labels (with colors and descriptions) to the board and assign them to the correct cards
 - [ ] Add checklists
-- [ ] Add labels
+- [ ] Assign users to cards

 Python script reads the url of the api, username, and password from config.json file, and uses trello-data.json as source data for parsing.
+Note that Nextcloud Deck cannot handle multiple labels with same names (will cause the script to fail).